kitschpatrol/yanki-obsidian/readme.md

 ##### Watched folder list

-Yanki will sync files in the vault folders specified here to Anki.
+Yanki will sync notes in the vault folders specified here to Anki.

 _Folder syncing is always recursive._